liangli-zhen/liangli-zhen2.github.io/_pages/service.md

 ---

 Senior Member of the IEEE

+Member of the <a href="http://www.cs.bham.ac.uk/~limx/MaOP.html">IEEE Computational Intelligence Society Task Force on Many-Objective Optimisation</a>

+Ex-Member of the Executive Area Chair Committee (EACC) for <a href="http://valser.org/article-364-1.html">Vision And Learning SEminar (VALSE)</a>

 Research group leader (I lead a vibrant AI safety research group comprising motivated scientists and engineers)
 <ul>